Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/tests/results/result_test.md

 # Product Requirements Document

 ## Product Overview

-This product is a mobile and web-based recipe app designed to help home cooks discover recipes based on the ingredients they already have at home.
-By inputting available ingredients, users receive tailored recipe suggestions, enabling them to reduce food waste and save money.
-The app provides an intuitive interface to input, manage, and track pantry items, and offers a wide range of recipes from various cuisines that maximize ingredient utilization.
+The Recipe Finder app helps home cooks discover recipes they can make using ingredients they already have at home.
+By inputting available ingredients, users receive tailored recipe suggestions that help reduce food waste and save money.
+The app also provides tips for substituting missing ingredients and planning future meals based on pantry staples.

 ## Problem Statement

-Many home cooks struggle with unused or leftover ingredients, leading to unnecessary food waste and extra spending.
-Existing recipe apps often require users to shop for new ingredients rather than helping them make the most of what they already own.
-There is a need for a user-friendly solution that empowers individuals to efficiently use their current pantry items, minimize food waste, and save money.
+Home cooks often struggle to decide what to cook with the ingredients currently in their kitchen.
+This frequently leads to unnecessary grocery shopping, increased food waste, and higher household expenses.
+There is a need for an easy-to-use solution that leverages existing ingredients to suggest relevant recipes, empowering users to cook more efficiently, save money, and minimize waste.

 ## User Personas

-### 1. Busy Parents
+### Persona 1: Budget-Conscious Parent
 - **Age:** 30-45
+- **Needs:** Feed a family with minimal food waste, save money on groceries, use up leftovers
-- **Need
+- **Pain P
 ... (truncated) ...
 ```